Ernst Heinrich von Schimmelmann: Plantation owner and views on slavery

 He contributed to the abolition of the Danish slave trade by showing in a report, how the trade was inhumane and led to deficits.
 In the report, he also argued how better treatment of slaves in the Danish West Indies could reduce the large child mortality rates there, which each year substantially reduced the enslaved population.
 Schimmelmann was not against slavery, but rather the Atlantic slave trade.
-Ernst Heinrich von Schimmelmann was a slave owner himself, owning a large sugar plantation on the island of Saint Croix and being a shareholder in a company that transported slaves from the Gold Coast.
-He has been formally portrayed with his Black slave in Copenhagen, where his family held several slaves.
+Ernst Heinrich von Schimmelmann was a slave owner himself, inheriting a large sugar plantation on the island of Saint Croix and being a shareholder in a company that transported slaves from the Gold Coast.

 As Minister of Finance, Schimmelmann's work to stop the slave trade was started in 1792.
 Previously there had been no restrictions on the trade, and as a compensation, he introduced government-subsidized loans for purchasing slaves prior to the ban.
-The Schimmelmann family became the richest family in Denmark in the 18th century largely due to the sugar trade with the West Indies, and dominated the economic fabric of Denmark.
+The Schimmelmann family became the richest family in Denmark in the 18th century largely and dominated the economic fabric of Denmark.